 - Adjust size, spacing and alignment as necessary.

 - Click OK.

-LINKS - when linking to another content type, you can eliminate the www.siumed.edu/ (absolute link) and just type in the url from the first forward slash / (relative link)
+Links - When linking to another piece of content within siumed.edu, you can eliminate the www.siumed.edu/ (absolute link) and just type in the url from the first forward slash / (relative link)

-MENUS - Menus - the purple bar near the top of the page - must be kept to one line.
+Menus - Menus - the purple bar near the top of the page - must be kept to one line.
 Clinical and research departments, clerkships, etc. have consistent, structured menus.
-Other departments/offices do not.
-Contact email@example.com for help.
+Other departments/offices may not.
+Please contact Marketing & Communications for help.

 PDFs are difficult to access and read on mobile devices.
 Therefore, limit the use of PDFs whenever possible.
 If it is a simple 1 or 2-page document, simply copy and paste in a Basic Page template.
 Don’t add the SIU logo to the document – it already is on the web template.